thecodemancer/GCP-Dataform/README.md

 ## 9. Connect a Dataform repository

+ℹ Dataform needs a secret containing a personal access token (for HTTPS remotes) or a user private key (for SSH remotes) for connecting to your git provider.

 To link a Dataform repository to a remote Git repository, follow these steps:

 1. In the Google Cloud console, go to the Dataform page.